Exploring Cross-Lingual Knowledge Transfer via Transliteration-Based MLM Fine-Tuning for Critically Low-resource Chakma Language: Results

 \subsection{Language Modeling Capability}

-\textit{RQ1}: How effective are the multilingual pre-trained language models at masked language modeling for the (monolingual) Chakma language written in the Bangla script? \\
+\textit{RQ1}: How effective are the pre-trained language models at masked language modeling for the (monolingual) Chakma language written in the Bangla script? \\

-Table~\ref{tab:mlm-tuning-impact} shows that fine-tuned encoder-based multilingual language models consistently outperform their pre-trained counterparts for Bangla-transliterated Chakma.
+Table~\ref{tab:mlm-tuning-impact} shows that fine-tuned encoder-based language models consistently outperform their pre-trained counterparts for Bangla-transliterated Chakma.
 The fine-tuned models achieve accuracies up to 73.54\% (XLM-RoBERTa) and perplexity as low as 2.899 (DeBERTaV3-Base) on manually corrected data, underscoring the value of adaptation for low-resource languages.
+Notably, monolingual models like DeBERTaV3-Base, which start with no prior knowledge of Chakma or Bangla script (0\% baseline accuracy), achieve competitive results post-fine-tuning, demonstrating the robustness of adaptation even without cross-lingual pre-training.
 MLM-tuning also yields a marked reduction in prediction entropy, indicating increased confidence in masked-token predictions in Table~\ref{tab:model-comparison}.

-Notably, our best perplexity score of 2.899 is substantially lower (indicating better performance) than the perplexity scores reported for BERT on English datasets~\cite{salazar2019masked}.
+Our best perplexity score of 2.899 is substantially lower (indicating better performance) than the perplexity scores reported for BERT on English datasets~\cite{salazar2019masked}.
 We treat this as an empirical observation rather than definitive evidence of superior absolute performance.
 This low perplexity may be an artifact of our dataset characteristics, including its relatively small size and the specific nature of the data (potentially featuring simpler or more repetitive linguistic structures compared to diverse English corpora).
-Hypotheses for this include reduced lexical diversity or script-specific tokenization efficiencies in Chakma, but the exact reasons remain unclear and could be explored in more detail in future work, perhaps by evaluating on larger, more varied Chakma datasets.

-\paragraph{Outperforming of universal multilingual models over regional encoders:} From Figure~\ref{fig:accuracy_token} and Table~\ref{tab:data-quality-impact}, we observe a consistent advantage for universal multilingual encoder models (DeBERTaV3-Base, XLM-RoBERTa, BERT, DistilBERT) over regional encoder models (BanglaBERT, IndicBERT).
+Hypotheses for this include reduced lexical diversity or script-specific tokenization efficiencies in Chakma, but the exact reasons remain unclear and could be explored in more detail in future work, perhaps by evaluating on larger, more varied Chakma datasets. \paragraph{Outperforming of universal models over regional encoders:} From Figure~\ref{fig:accuracy_token} and Table~\ref{tab:data-quality-impact}, we observe a consistent advantage for multilingual encoder models (XLM-RoBERTa, BERT-Base mBERT, DistilBERT Multilingual) and the monolingual DeBERTaV3-Base over regional encoder models (BanglaBERT, IndicBERT).

 Because tokenizers and vocabulary sizes differ across models, masked-language accuracy and perplexity are computed on model-specific tokenizations rather than an identical token sequence.
 This can potentially advantage models that produce fewer tokens per input, since they evaluate fewer positions and may face fewer rare-subword predictions.
 However, we argue that the comparison remains informative: the vocabularies are not extremely different, and the underlying dataset is identical for all models, and that accuracy is not simply determined by token count (see Table~\ref{tab:model-details} and Table~\ref{tab:mlm-tuning-impact}).